 Yoga is generally considered safe for most healthy people when practiced under the guidance of a trained instructor.
 But there are some situations in which yoga might pose a risk.

-See your health care provider before you begin yoga if you have any of the following conditions or situations:
+See your doctor before you begin yoga if any of the following apply to you:

 - A herniated disk